 Arang Kel is 230 kilometers from Muzaffarabad through the Neelum valley near the flowing Neelum River and Sharda.
 Sharda is a popular base camp for many tourists in the region and if you have not planned a trip at least 45 days in advance, chances are you will not find accommodation in Sharda.

-After staying in Sharda, one has to leave the area very early in the morning to reach kel, so you do not have to wait many hours in line to lift a chair.
-This lifting the chair in a way is not a joke.
-It is a handmade metal cuboid with two benches on both sides, can accommodate only 6 people and looks like a toy hanging 200+ meters above the ground and takes you from one end of the valley to the other.
+After staying in Sharda, one has to leave the area very early in the morning to reach Kel, so you do not have to wait many hours in line for the chair lift.
+This Chair-lift in a way is not a joke.
+It is a handmade metal cuboid with two benches on both sides, can accommodate only 6 people looks like a toy hanging 200+ meters above the ground, and takes you from one end of the valley to the other.

-One can reach Arang Kel in Neelum Valley Azad Kashmir by walking 2 km (1.2 mi) from Kel or by using Kilometer the length of the seat controlled by the Pakistan Army.
-To get to Kel, people have to enter the village of Neelam from Muzafarabad.
-Only good roads from Muzafarabad up to Athmuqam and one will use a public van to get there.
-Once past Athmuqam, one has to use a private or rented car to get through Keran, Kutton, Dawarrian and Sharda to get to Kel.
+Arang Kel in Neelum Valley, Azad Kashmir, can be reached by walking a 2 km (1.2 mi) trail from the town of Kel or by using a 1 km chairlift managed by the Pakistan Army.
+To reach Kel, travelers must first enter the Neelam village from Muzaffarabad.
+Good roads are available from Muzaffarabad up to Athmuqam, where you can take a public van to reach your destination.
+Beyond Athmuqam, a private or rented car is necessary to pass through Keran, Kutton, Dawarrian, and Sharda to finally reach Kel.

-arang Kel in neelum valley azad kashmir is only 19 miles (12 mi) ahead of Sharda at an altitude of 6,879 m (2,097 m).
-Buses travel daily between Muzaffarabad and Kel based on the weather.
-A few private hotels and AJK Tourism Department lounges and archeological sites are set up for guests to stay.
-Good guest houses and hotels can easily be found within the range of Rs1000-Rs2000 ($10-$20) per person.
+Arang Kel in Neelum Valley, Azad Kashmir, is situated just 19 miles (12 mi) past Sharda at an altitude of 6,879 m (2,097 m).
+Buses operate daily between Muzaffarabad and Kel, depending on weather conditions.
+Several private hotels, AJK Tourism Department lodges, and archaeological sites are available to accommodate visitors.
+Good guesthouses and hotels can be found within the range of Rs.
+1000 to Rs.
+2000 ($10-$20) per person.

-Wildlife in Arang Kel includes a brown bear.
-Leopard was also found here a few years ago which was well-received by military personnel.
+The wildlife in Arang Kel including brown bears and leopards were spotted here a few years ago, which was well-received by the military personnel.